 - King Charles Spaniel

 These are the original breeds with underbites, but the list doesn’t end there.
-As we mentioned earlier, there are many breeders who experiment crossbreeding and use a wide variety of other breeds with the intent of passing down this condition.
+As we mentioned earlier, many breeders experiment with crossbreeding and use a wide variety of other breeds with the intent of passing down this condition.
 Something which a lot of people consider wrong.

 Can You Correct an Underbite In a Puppy?